Cactus patents spark new opportunities for San Joaquin Valley's West Side growers

 With sustained support from ARI and California’s DWR, Banuelos is continuing his Opuntia studies, focusing on the nutritional role of the selenium compounds and other healthy nutritional contents of fresh fruit products made from the cactus.
 He has presented his findings at several national and international conferences, and he has seen strong interest from many producers and processors.
 Assisting in the work were more than a dozen Fresno State students, working as either paid technicians or graduate assistants.
 Two of them completed master’s theses on the processing aspects of Opuntia.

-For additional article information on Fresno State’s involvement in the patent process, click here (link to FresnoStateNews.com article).
+For additional article information on Fresno State’s involvement in the patent process read the article on the FresnoStateNews.com website.

 For additional details on project, contact Banuelos at email@example.com.